datacraft-dsc/datacraft-chain/README.md

 +   At the end of the deployment, create two artifact package files:

-    `artifacts/artifacts.json.gz` : This file contains all of the published contracts in all networks except the local private network ( 1337 ).
+    `artifacts/artifacts.json.gz` : This file contains all of the published contracts in public/test networks except the local private network ( 1337 ).

     `artifacts/artifacts.<networkId>.json.gz` : This contains all of the contracts currently deployed on the network with the id **networkId**.